Cerberus2290/push_swap/README.md

 If the program **checker_OS** displays **"KO"**, it means that your **push_swap** came up with a list of instructions that doesn’t sort the numbers.

-## :information_source: The checker_OS program is available in the resources of the project in the intranet.
+## :information_source:<br> The checker_OS program is available in the resources of the project in the intranet.
 You can find a description of how it works in the Bonus Part of this document.<br> :information_source:

 <p align="right">
  <a href="https://github.com/Cerberus2290/push_swap/blob/main/README.md#-beware-">back to top</a>